Deep learning of deformation-dependent conductance in thin films: nanobubbles in graphene: Graph theoretical interpretation

 We similarly studied the intermediate outputs of each convolutional layer - after activation and batch normalization.
 We find that for any deformed sample, the set of feature maps $\mathbf{F}$ output from the first CNN layer approximately satisfies a linear map $f: \mathbf{F} \rightarrow \mathbf{h}$ to the calculated hopping amplitudes in each direction $\mathbf{h}$, such that:

-where $\mathbf{F}$ is a 16-component vector of outputs at some array index, $\mathbf{A}$ is a 16x3 transformation matrix, and $\mathbf{h}$ are the 3 hopping amplitudes in the nearest-neighbor directions, calulated with Eq.(\ref{eq:hopping}).
-This is illustrated in Fig.\ref{fig:tb}.
+where $\mathbf{F}$ is a 16-component vector of outputs at some array index, $\mathbf{A}$ is a 3x16 transformation matrix, and $\mathbf{h}$ are the 3 hopping amplitudes in the nearest-neighbor directions, calulated with Eq.(\ref{eq:hopping}).
+This is illustrated in Fig. \ref{fig:tb}.
+We focus on only one of the two arrays output by this network layer.
+The inclusion of the other 100x100 component of this output, corresponding to the energy array input, does not change appreciably the result of this linear map, so we omit it for simplicity.

 We find this linear map can recreate the calculated hoppings at an average of 1\% error.
 This mapping is the simplest way for 16 output values to encode 3 nearest-neighbor hoppings.
 While any arbitrarily complex function could extract hopping values from these outputs, their appearance as a simple linear combination shows that this information is encoded in this output, implying the network truly learns how to construct hopping parameters from a deformation image.